AdamRuane99/AdamRuane99/README.md

 I'm a passionate product development data analyst with a mission to leverage scripting languages as the golden source for data ingestion and visualization.
 My daily toolkit includes Power BI, SQL, Python, and R, which I wield with expertise to extract valuable insights.

 ## 🎓 Master of Science in Computer Science - Artificial Intelligence student  (Currently)
+Currently Semester:

+Programming and Tools for Artificial Intelligence Principles of Machine Learning
+Statistics for AI
+Data Viz
+Research Skills in Artificial Intelligence
+Tools and techniques for Large Scale Data Analytics

 ## 🚀 Delving into Deep Learning and Data Engineering